-- Adapt to change and ensure access to appropriate, affordable and safe housing for all ages. - Encourage higher density residential development to locate in Van Anda and Gillies Bay where water servicing is available. - Encourage the development of affordable housing (including seniors housing) to meet the housing needs of the community; - Support secondary suites in single-family dwellings as a form of affordable rental accommodation. - Maximum number of dwellings or serviced buildings per parcel is based on proof of water and sewer servicing that meets provincial standards.
+- Support secondary suites in single-family dwellings as a form of affordable rental accommodation. - Maximum number of dwellings or serviced buildings per parcel is based on proof of water and sewer servicing that meets provincial standards.

-5.0 ANALYSIS
+4.0 ANALYSIS

 The demographic, geographic, economic and social conditions of a community directly shape its housing needs.
 Factors such as age, income, population, and employment all affect the types of housing units, sizes, and tenures needed.
 This section provides an overview of these factors, using a combination of data sources, such as Statistics Canada Census data, BC Housing and CMHC.